 The policies of the TSX-V require that all listed companies adopt either a "rolling" stock option plan reserving a maximum of 10% of the issued shares of the company or a "fixed number" stock option plan reserving a specified number of shares, up to a maximum of 20% of the company's issued shares as at the date of shareholder approval, with vesting provisions for plans that reserve more than 10%, and thereafter grant all stock options pursuant to the plan.
-The Company currently has a fixed number stock option plan, pursuant to which 4,084,855 Common shares are reserved for issuance.

-At the Meeting, shareholders will be asked to consider, and if thought fit, approve the replacement of the Company's current fixed number stock option plan with a "rolling" stock option plan (the "Plan"), pursuant to which a maximum of 10% of the issued shares of the Company are to be set aside and reserved for options to purchase Common shares of the Company ("Options") on a rolling basis.
+At the Company's annual general meeting held on January 31, 2019, shareholders approved the adoption of the Company's 10% "rolling" stock option plan (the "Plan"), pursuant to which a maximum of 10% of the issued shares of the Company are to be set aside and reserved for options to purchase Common shares of the Company ("Options") on a rolling basis.
+Under the policies of the TSX-V, a rolling stock option plan must receive yearly shareholder approval.
+Accordingly, shareholders are being asked to reapprove the Plan.